rubycentral/cfp-app/README.md

     bundle install

+    NOTE: You may need to install Qt/`qmake` to get Capybara to work; with Homebrew you can run `brew install qt`.

 * Duplicate and edit environment variables

     cp env-sample .env

 [Omniauth](http://intridea.github.io/omniauth/) is set up to use Twitter and Github for logins in production.
 You'll want to put your own key and secret in for both.
 Other environment variables will include your postgres user and Rails' secret_token.

 * Duplicate and edit database.yml

     cp config/database_example.yml config/database.yml

 * Build dev database

     bundle exec rake db:create db:migrate db:seed

 NOTE: Seed will make an admin user with an email of an@admin.com to get started.
 There is a special, development only login method in Omniauth that you can use to test it out.

 ### Environment variables